 - Vision disruptions: If you are experiencing floaters that seem to move across your eyes or flashes of light, then it’s best to seek immediate attention from an eye doctor.
 These disruptions can result from a serious issue such as retinal detachment or retinal holes.

-- Difficulty focusing: Suddenly you cannot focus on a specific object in your field of vision or experience blurriness when focusing on a single object then its time get your eyes checked.
-Difficulty in focusing can be linked to linked to serious eye conditions which can hamper your vision quality.
+- Difficulty focusing: Suddenly you cannot focus on a specific object in your field of vision or experience blurriness when focusing on a single object then it’s time to get your eyes checked.
+Difficulty in focusing can be linked-to serious eye conditions which can hamper your vision quality.

 - Diabetic/high blood pressure: If have diseases like diabetics or suffer from high blood pressure then it can lead to retinal problems such as diabetic retinopathy which is one of the leading cause of blindness.